utkarsh-ls/You-ll-WIN/scenes/act1.md

 `_.whitebread = true`

-n: YOU USED *FEAR OF BEING HARMED*
+n: YOU USED *FEAR OF BEING SOCIAL*

 (#act1b)